Direct download of Boot Camp drivers #

 4. Copied rebuilt iPhoto Library to new Mac running OS X 10.11.5.

-5. Ran iPhoto Library Upgrader 1.1 (which now ran normally intead of returning "Your library can open with the current version of iPhoto and does not need to be prepared with this tool" as above).
+5. Ran iPhoto Library Upgrader 1.1 (which now ran normally instead of returning "Your library can open with the current version of iPhoto and does not need to be prepared with this tool" as above).

 6. Opened the upgraded iPhoto Library in iPhoto 9.6.1, which reported "This photo library needs to be upgraded to work with this version of iPhoto."
 After the upgrade process, all 5,238 items (including albums, metadata, etc) appeared intact!